HectorMontes10/Rest-api-flask/README.md

 There are two possibles target variables: the quantity of sales and the monetary value of the sales (known as qtysold and pricepaid).
 Also we consider that pronostic of sales can be computed for each category of event.
 There are four categories: Musicals, Opera, Plays, Pop.
 The user can obtain the predictions for seven days after the last day in the dataset for each categorie of event, but the total sales too.

-In the process of construction of model, we use GridSearch and Cross validation using skit-learn library for python.
+In the process of construction of model, we use GridSearch and Cross validation using skit-learn library for python (model_selection module).
 We define and search space for this parameters:

+- clf: [GradientBoostingRegressor()]
 - n_estimators: [10,15,20,25],
 - function of loss: ['squared_error'],
 - learning_rate: [0.05,0.1,0.15,0.20],
 - random_state : [123] (this in order to achieve reproducibility of the results)
 - max_depth': [2,3,5,10]

 In consecuence, the dataset was splitted in two sets: Train and Test.
+You should note that you can add different estimator to the list associated to clf parameter.
+This is an excellent practice to facilitate iteration and scalability over a wider range of possible models.

 # Documentation: